 17. XCreds

 XCreds by twocanoes streamlines user credential collection and secure handling during Mac deployment.
-Designed for capturing and saving user credentials in enterprise onboarding, it provides MacAdmins with an easy-to-use utility similar to Kandji Passport or Jamf Connect, but without the cost.
+Designed to capture and save user credentials in enterprise onboarding, it provides MacAdmins with an easy-to-use utility similar to Kandji Passport or Jamf Connect but without the cost.
 While XCreds is free, paid support for cloud provider syncing is available.

 20. Outset